Leg 3: Masochism for Dummies (or, Applied Insanity 101) –April 9, 2011

 Close to another arrival…

-Upon landing in ATL, I had no idea what awaited me.
+, I had no idea what awaited me.
 Lo, and behold, Concourse B didn’t wow me at first, but it didn’t take long to see that it was prettied up rather tastefully.
-In fact, most of the airport was uniform in appearance, in contrast to ORD.
+In fact, most of the airport was uniform in appearance, in contrast to ORD

 There’s the 752 I flew in on.
 Eskimo kiss!